01 of 15

 Beadboard Bathroom In Black And White

-Black and white is a bold and trendy choice in bathrooms right now, and beadboard can work really well in the ultimate contrasting shades.
+Black and white is a bold and trendy choice in bathrooms right now, and beadboard can work well in the ultimate contrasting shades.
 This cottage bathroom design by Bella Mancini uses beadboard as the bottom white half, installed against the top black part.

 The movement of the beadboard is a life-saver here.
-Instead of a flat white paint, you have some interesting textures to play with, which give the space movement and interest.Continue to 13 of 15 below.
+Instead of flat white paint, you have some interesting textures to play with, which give the space movement and interest.Continue to 13 of 15 below.

 13 of 15